RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/44-ACT.md

 <sup>4</sup> And they were all filled with the Holy Ghost, and began to speak with other tongues, as the Spirit gave them utterance.
 <sup>5</sup> And there were dwelling at Jerusalem Jews, devout men, out of every nation under heaven.
 <sup>6</sup> Now when this was noised abroad, the multitude came together, and were confounded, because that every man heard them speak in his own language.
-<sup>7</sup> And they were all amazed and marvelled, saying one to another , Behold, are not all these which speak Galilaeans?
+<sup>7</sup> And they were all amazed and marvelled, saying one to another, Behold, are not all these which speak Galilaeans?
 <sup>8</sup> And how hear we every man in our own tongue, wherein we were born?
 <sup>9</sup> Parthians, and Medes, and Elamites, and the dwellers in Mesopotamia, and in Judaea, and Cappadocia, in Pontus, and Asia,
 <sup>10</sup>  Phrygia, and Pamphylia, in Egypt, and in the parts of Libya about Cyrene, and strangers of Rome, Jews and proselytes,
 <sup>11</sup> Cretes and Arabians, we do hear them speak in our tongues the wonderful works of God.
 <sup>12</sup> And they were all amazed, and were in doubt, saying one to another, What meaneth this?
 <sup>13</sup>  Others mocking said, These men are full of new wine.
 <sup>14</sup> But Peter, standing up with the eleven, lifted up his voice, and said unto them, Ye men of Judaea, and all [ye] that dwell at Jerusalem, be this known unto you, and hearken to my words:
 <sup>15</sup> For these are not drunken, as ye suppose, seeing it is [but] the third hour of the day.
 <sup>16</sup> But this is that which was spoken by the prophet Joel;